Peter J. Gomes Memorial Book Prize

 Submissions will be accepted from publishers or authors.
-Please provide three copies of each book by May 1 of the year following the date of copyright.
-Only books with a 2016 copyright date are eligible for the 2017 prize.
+Please provide three copies of each book by May 12, 2023.
+Only books with a 2022 copyright date are eligible for the 2023 prize.
 Include the name and contact information of the author and the publisher, indicating the submitter.
-Books should be sent to the Massachusetts Historical Society, Attention: Gomes Prize, 1154 Boylston Street, Boston, MA, 02215.
+Books should be sent to the Massachusetts Historical Society, Attention: Gomes Prize, c/o Research Department, Massachusetts Historical Society, 1154 Boylston Street, Boston MA 02215.
 Electronic submissions cannot be accepted.
 Submissions cannot be returned.
 Both the author and the publisher of the title selected to receive the prize will be notified of the decision.
 The Society may choose not to make an award if no submission is considered worthy of the prize.

 For More Information

 Please contact Research Coordinator Cassie Cloutier at email@example.com or 617-646-0577.

 About the Peter J. Gomes Memorial Book Prize

 The Peter J. Gomes Memorial Book Prize is an annual award that honors the memory of the Reverend Professor Peter J. Gomes, a Harvard scholar and a respected and beloved Fellow of the Massachusetts Historical Society for almost thirty-five years.
 Reverend Professor Gomes had a deep and enduring interest in the history of his native state, so it is only fitting that this award should recognize exemplary work on a subject that meant a great deal to him.

 Robert A. Gross, The Transcendentalists and Their World (Macmillan Publishers, 2021)

 Abram C. Van Engen, City on a Hill: A History of American Exceptionalism (Yale University Press, 2020)

 Kerri Greenidge, Black Radical: The Life and Times of William Monroe Trotter (Liveright Publishing Co, 2019).